GDPR Employee Monitoring Compliance Considerations for Employers

 5. Storage limitation: Data should not be kept longer than necessary.

-6. Integrity and confidentiality: Appropriate security measures must be implemented to ensure these principles are upheld.
+6. Integrity and confidentiality: Appropriate security measures must be implemented to uphold these principles.

-7. Accountability: Employers must be able to demonstrate compliance with the principles of data protection.
+7. Accountability: Employers must be able to demonstrate compliance with data protection principles.

 Before implementing any new employee monitoring system, organisations should conduct a data protection impact assessment (DPIA).
-This is a mandatory requirement under the GDPR for processing activities likely to result in a high risk to individuals’ rights and freedoms.
+This is a mandatory requirement under the GDPR for processing activities that are likely to pose a high risk to individuals’ rights and freedoms.

-Employee monitoring is typically considered high-risk processing because it involves systematic monitoring of individuals and can potentially capture special category data.
+Employee monitoring is typically considered high-risk processing because it involves the systematic monitoring of individuals and may involve the capture of special category data.
 A thorough DPIA helps identify and mitigate these risks before they materialise.

 A DPIA for employee monitoring should include: